HackYourFuture/UsingAPIs/Week3/README.md

 In the final week of the Using API's module you will put everything you have learned to good use and build your own single page application that is connected to an API!
 What you build is totally up to you.
 Maybe you already had an idea in your head for a while, or maybe you will get inspired by all the open API's that are available.

-This is quite a big undertaking, so during the project one of the mentors for this module will be assigned to you.
+This is quite a big undertaking, so you will have a mentor assigned to you to assist you in the project.
 Feel free to ask them for help if you are stuck or unsure, but they have been instructed to not write any code for you :).

 ## Project requirements
 We want you to get excited and be free to build something you are passionate about, but there are some things that we need to see you have mastered.
 This means there are a few requirements:

 - The app needs to be responsive.
 - The app needs to be a single page application.
-That means there should be only one `index.html` file and JavaScript needs to update the html using DOM manipulation.
+That means there should be only one `index.html` file and JavaScript needs to update the HTML using DOM manipulation.
 - The app needs to interact with an API to grab data.
 - The app needs to have loading/error handling for the interaction with the API and needs to show this to the user, not just a `console.log`.
 - The app needs some user interaction such that you need to grab different data from the API.
 So you cannot just grab everything from the API and store it locally with one fetch.